 - Higher chance of bullying others later on in life

-The negative effects don’t only harm the bullied but the person/people doing the bullying as well.
+In addition, it can also effect the individuals preforming the bullying in a negative way as well.
 The kids/teens who are the bully’s may have issues at home or school that they are not dealing with properly.
-It can be a way for them to feel in control.
+Therefore, it can be a way for them to feel in control.
 Some negative effects of are:

 - Increased risk of substance abuse